“Welcome to Hollywood! What’s your dream? Everybody’s got a dream!”

 He would set up the most extensive not for profit organization, never again to be duplicated.

-He would speak to crowds that did not even know his name, and yet, they would walk away, with a new dream of their own.
+He would speak to crowds that did not even know his name, and yet, they would walk away, with a new aspirations of their own.

 He was the ultimate recruiter, recognizing the hidden talents in total strangers.

 Yet, it is recorded in historical accounts that those closest to him did not share his vision.

 They could not grasp what he was attempting to achieve.